dergigi/dergigi.github.io/bitcoin/_posts/2018-08-17-the-magic-dust-of-cryptography.markdown

 money, which in turn is information.
 Thus, your money is pure information.

-[Never ever do that.]
-Anyone who knows your private key can steal your funds.
+{% include image.html name="xkcd-1553.png" caption="Never ever do that.
+Anyone who knows your private key can steal your funds." %}

 A private key is just a bunch of random bits.
 It can be encoded as a bunch of zeros and ones: